The information in this article is up to date for tax year 2024 (returns filed in 2025).

-The April 15th tax deadline is fast approaching.
+The April 15th tax deadline will be here before you know it.
 If you haven’t filed your taxes yet, there is still time.
-But what happens if you file taxes late?
+But what happens if you miss the due date and file taxes late?

-On the flip side, taxpayers who owe the IRS and miss the filing deadline will face two penalties.
-One for failing to file on time and another for not paying your owed taxes by the deadline.
+On the flip side, taxpayers who owe the IRS and miss the deadline will face two penalties.
+One penalty for filing your taxes late and another for paying your taxes late.
 You’ll also accumulate interest until your balance is paid in full.

-Here’s what you need to know about what you may owe and how to avoid or reduce the penalties for late taxes.
+Here’s what you need to know about what you may owe and how to avoid or reduce the penalties for filing your taxes late.

 Failure-to-pay penalty

 Most Americans can’t afford to cover a surprise expense with their savings.
 So, if you receive an unexpected tax bill and are unable to pay your full balance by the deadline, you’re not alone.
-But if you don’t file for an extension ahead of time, you’ll be charged a failure-to-pay penalty.
+But if you don’t file for an extension ahead of time, you’ll be charged a failure-to-pay penalty and a late payment penalty.

 The penalty is 0.5% of your unpaid taxes for each month the payment is late, up to a maximum of 25%.